chriswangelin/azure-hybridnet-terraform/README.md

 For specific types of PaaS services, a *deploy if not exists* policy has been configured in Azure Policy to automatically create private DNS zone records when a private endpoint for the service is deployed.
 These policies are created in the [policy-pdnsz](/policy-pdnsz) module.

-## Routing

-The on-premises network contains a route table (```onprem-to-hub-rt```) that routes traffic bound for the hub-and-spoke to the Windows RAS machine.
-The destination route is 10.0.0.0/8 because it includes both the addresses in the hub (10.0.0.0/16) and the spokes (10.N.0.0/16, 0 < N <= 255).
-Without this route table, traffic would be routed to the Internet, which is the default route for all traffic not destined for the virtual network.

 ## Other Resources

 All virtual networks, including the on-premises one contain a low-powered management VM for connectivity testing.
 These VM's can be configured with or without a public IP address.
+Login via SSH key is configured by default.

 More to come...